 - As the economy slows the projected annual deficit is expected to get large.
 By some estimates, it could be as high as $1 Trillion next year.
 This means the PD’s will need to sell a lot more Treasuries to fund our government.

 - Some PDs have already gone under and there is speculation that more failures may be imminent.

 - If our need to sell Treasuries will be greater next year and there is the risk that we can lose a few PDs, then the government runs the risk of not having a way to fund itself.
 In other words, Paulson and Bernanke fear the next Primary Dealer failure could impair the ability of the United States to raise money.

-This theory is my overview of many comments I read over on Ticker Forum in 2 threads:
+This theory is my overview of many comments I read over on Ticker Forum in 2 threads (links no longer public):

 The big question that is still left unanswered to me is why doesn’t the Federal Reserve of New York start finding new stronger financial institutions to become Primary Dealers?
 Are the banks that weak or are they out of time?
 The Federal Reserve is often called the banker of bankers.
 Doesn’t it make sense that they would back a plan that would show favoritism to their Primary Dealers?

 This post is speculation, but it makes more sense than what I’ve heard from our leaders.
 How would most Americans respond knowing that our country is a slave to foreign bankers?
 Ignorance is an easier pill to digest than living within our means.